istio/istio.io/content/en/docs/examples/virtual-machines/single-network/index.md

 - /docs/tasks/virtual-machines/single-network
 ---

-This page shows how to integrate a VM or a bare metal host into an single-network Istio mesh deployed on Kubernetes.
+This example shows how to integrate a VM or a bare metal host into a single-network Istio mesh deployed on Kubernetes.

 ## Prerequisites